JasperGame/zepeto-modules/Release/Gesture/docs/README.md

 ## Use Tips
 #### How to change button icon position
 - Adjust the location of BTN_Gesture inside ZepetoGesture_Horizontal.prefab.
          <img width="700" alt="image" src="./images/GuideImage2.png">

 #### How to change the number of gesture loads
 - You can control the number of gestures to be exposed by adjusting the number of Load Contents Count in the GestureLoader script inside ZepetoGesture_Horizontal.prefab.
          <img width="700" alt="image" src="./images/GuideImage3.png">

 #### How to sync multiplayer
-- For multiplayer synchronization, after downloading [[Sync Component]](../MultiplayComponent/), check **Use Zepeto Gesture API** of ZepetoPlayersManager placed in the scene.
+- For multiplayer synchronization, after downloading [[Multiplay Component]](../MultiplayComponent/), check **Use Zepeto Gesture API** of ZepetoPlayersManager placed in the scene.
          <img width="700" alt="image" src="./images/GuideImage4.png">